QuarchTechnologyLtd/Application-Notes/README.md

 # Quarch Technology Application Notes Repository

-Welcome to the Quarch Technology QuarchPy Application Notes repository.
+Welcome to the Quarch Technology Application Notes repository.
 Here you will find a collection of application notes that demonstrate how to use Quarch hardware and software, automate workflows, and access advanced testing examples.

 Each application note covers a specific topic, and includes code samples, configuration guides, and step-by-step instructions.